Afonso-Baptista/javascript-app-pokedex/README.md

 ## Project description
-This is a small JavaScript web application built with HTML, CSS, and JavaScript, which loads data from an external API to showcase Pokémon data and data points in detail!
+This is a small JavaScript web application built with HTML, CSS, JavaScript, Bootstrap and jQuery, which loads data from an external API (https://pokeapi.co/) to showcase Pokémon data and data points in detail!

+Here is the live [link](https://afonso-baptista.github.io/javascript-app-pokedex/)

 ## 👨‍💻 Author
 - Github: [@Afonso-Baptista](https://github.com/Afonso-Baptista)